 Watchmen: Only a handful of mourners turn up to The Comedian's funeral.
 As Ozymandias observes earlier in the story, "The Comedian made a lot of enemies, even amongst his friends."
 Aside from the small number of fellow vigilantes who attend the funeral, the only other mourner is one of The Comedian's arch enemies.

 Rorschach: Is that what happens to us?
 No time for friends, only our enemies leave roses?
 Violent lives ending violently.

 During the events of the miniseries 52, Booster Gold appeared to have been killed; no one came to his funeral (even the heroes who carried his coffin were a bunch of Super Zeroes who were paid to do it.)
 Turns out he had faked his own death as part of a plan against a villain; whether the funeral was part of that or really represented the regard people had for him is unclear.
 However, in Booster Gold's case this trope has special meaning: He needs his time-traveling life to be a Stable Time Loop, which means he can't be remembered after death, because he knows he wasn't famous in the future.
 If he had a lonely funeral, it's because he spent his whole life ensuring it'd be that way.

 Films — Animation

-- At the very beginning of Up, the now widowed Carl Friedricksen is actually the only mourner attending his late wife Ellie's funeral.
-The funeral is never shown — we see Carl alone with the casket, but that may be intended to underscore how alone he is without Ellie.
+At the very beginning of Up, the now widowed Carl Friedricksen is the only mourner seen attending his late wife Ellie's funeral.
+The funeral is never shown — we see Carl alone with the casket (hopefully just after everyone else is gone), but that may be intended to underscore how alone he is without Ellie.

 Films — Live-Action